-NOTE 6 - RIGHT OF USE ASSET AND LEASE LIABILITY
+NOTE 9 - RIGHT OF USE ASSET AND LEASE LIABILITY

 The lease liability relates to a warehouse leased by the Company (the "Warehouse Lease").
 The lease commenced on August 1, 2017 with an initial term of 5 years expiring on July 31, 2022.
-The Company has extended the lease through July 31, 2027 and has an option for an additional 5 years.
-The Company anticipates exercising the option to renew and as such has determined the lease term to be 10 years in determining the lease liability.
+On August 1, 2022, the Company exercised its option to renew for 5 years.
+The new term starts on August 1, 2022 and ends on July 31, 2027, with an option to extend the lease for an additional five years.
+The renewal option needs to be exercised no less than six months from the expiry date.
+As of lease renewal, the Company anticipated exercising the option to renew and as such has determined the lease term to be 10 years in determining the lease liability.
 The discount rate used was 16%, equivalent to the interest rate the Company would incur to borrow funds equal to the future lease payments on a collateralized basis over a similar term and in a similar economic environment.
-The Company has no additional lease obligations.
+As a result, the Company increased its right-of-use asset by \$1,144,349 and lease liability by \$1,144,349 related to the Warehouse Lease on August 1, 2022.
+During the year ended June 30, 2023, the Company recorded amortization expense of \$101,466 (year ended June 30, 2022- \$nil) with respect to the right of use asset.

-Leases with an initial term of less than 12 months are not recorded on the balance sheet, we recognize lease expense for these leases on a straight-line basis over the lease term.
+Leases with an initial term of less than 12 months are not recorded on the balance sheet.
+We recognize lease expense for these leases on a straight-line basis over the lease term.